 What’s a Sub-Ohm Tank?

 Until recently, options for a sub-ohm vape set-up nearly always included at least minor challenges.
 Choosing a rebuilding dripping atomizer (RDA) meant that you would have to manually drip your vape juice onto the wick every few puffs, which can be frustrating for vapers who want convenience and ease of use.
-A rebuildable tank atomizer (RTA) was the next option and remain fairly popular for the quality and flavor the vapor they produce.
+A rebuildable tank atomizer (RTA) was the next option and remains fairly popular for the quality and flavor of the vapor they produce.

 However, sub-ohm tanks have changed the game by making it incredibly easy for vapers to make the switch to sub-ohm vaping – whether they want to sub-ohm full-time, or just occasionally.
 Most sub-ohm tanks can be attached as an upgrade option to any mod that operates at 30 watts or higher, providing a comparable, high-quality experience to RTAs that’s user-friendly and convenient.
 Unlike RTAs, sub-ohm tanks utilize disposable coils.

-The Best E-Juices for Sub-Ohm Vaping
+The Best Vape Juice & E-Liquids for Sub-Ohm Vaping

 For many vapers, their sub-ohm vaping focus begins and ends at the device and tank itself.
 However, it’s also important to consider the juices you’re going to vape.
 Because sub-ohm vaping utilizes significantly higher temperatures than standard vaping, not all vape juice flavors can take the heat.

 When you’re choosing a vape juice for your sub-ohm vape, look for one with a balanced VG/PG ratio.
 Without a good balance of these two components, as well as high-quality ingredients, you’re likely to experience a lack of flavor or even an unpleasant burnt taste.
-Many sub-ohm vapers prefer a slightly higher ratio of VG to PG (due to the reduced throat hit), as well as lower nicotine levels – so don’t be afraid to experiment a bit to find your ideal juice options.
+Many sub-ohm vapers prefer a slightly higher ratio of VG to PG (due to the reduced throat hit), as well as lower nicotine levels – so don’t be afraid to experiment a bit to find your ideal sub ohm vape juice options.

 Sub-Ohm Vaping with VV/VW Devices